smoshy314/lesson-19-graph-applications/index.md

 As the head of transportation for the University of Delaware, you have been tasked with installing several charging stations for UD's new electric bus program, which will provide a clean and efficient transportation system for students.
-However, due to certain power dependencies, the charging stations must be installed in a certain order to ensure all are functioning on the same grid.
+However, certain charging stations require that others be installed before them, so that they may be dolly-chained on the same power line.
 Determine a correct order of installation by performing a topological sort (through implementing a DFS) on the directed, acyclic graph of power stations.